octodemo/github-workshop/README.md

 **In this phase, you’ll learn how to:**

-- Create two workflow files
+- Create multiple workflows
-- Configure AWS S3 for deployment
+- Configure Azure for deployment
 - Use secrets to store tokens
 - Deploy to staging and production
 - Practice using GitHub Actions